 Reduced-representation bisulfite sequencing (RRBS) is frequently used to perform methylation analysis without the need for whole-genome sequencing; however, the method is expensive and time consuming.
 Reduced-Representation Methylation Sequencing (RRMS) with Oxford Nanopore enables cost-effective, genome-wide characterisation of methylation patterns across regions of interest.
 RRMS utilises adaptive sampling: a real-time, flexible, and precise method to enrich for regions of interest by depleting off-target regions during a sequencing run, without requiring special library preparation steps.

-With adaptive sampling or Cas9 targeted sequencing, Oxford Nanopore offers scalable, flexible, PCR-free methods of targeted methylation detection — whether in a single target, a panel of genes, or across multiple, large regions of interest.
+With adaptive sampling, Oxford Nanopore offers a flexible, PCR-free method of targeted methylation detection — whether in a single target, a panel of genes, or across multiple, large regions of interest.